Description

 Curriculum Requirements

-Two units of a foreign language are required.
+Two units of a world language are required.
 This requirement is usually met with two years of high school language.

 Minimum Hours Required for Graduation